tacconthommy/api-guides/source/index.html.md

 |*This* **Guides** section|[github.com/itembase/api-guides/issues](https://github.com/itembase/api-guides/issues)||
 |**API Documentation** section|[github.com/itembase/api-swagger/issues](https://github.com/itembase/api-guides/issues)|This is the swagger API explorer.
 Issues with the swagger-ui can be posted [here](https://github.com/swagger-api/swagger-ui).|

-# Sandbox vs Production
+## Sandbox vs Production

-<aside class="warning">Currently the sandbox does not provide the full functionality of our production system.</aside>

-* It's **not** possible to connect shops to our sandbox platform.
-Instead we're regularly providing new test data for a prepared test user.
-* This user's sandbox data is fetched from the eBay sandbox environment (any personal data is replaced with generated information).
-* Data is currently only provided by us and can only be fetched for **one shop owner**.
- * This **test user** is called "klaus".
-His password is "itembase".
+* On sandbox, there is  **test user** is called `klaus`.
+ * His password is `itembase`.
 You can use this credentials to log in during OAuth flows.
+ * His user id is `13ac2c74-7de3-4436-9a6d-2c94dd2b1fd3`.
+You can use this for getting data.
+ * His Magento shop connection id is `860b3402-6041-4194-bc71-986bf697f23c`.
+We have set up this Magento test shop for klaus and activated the connection.
+You can use the test connection to try out the POST and PUT /snippets endpoint.
+* The examples in this documentation use an access token for an activated, mock service we set up for this purpose.
+You should be able to just copy and paste and run them.
-* Every solution needs to be activated on our platform before one can get access to the data via the API.
-On the sandbox this process can only be initiated by the API client (not via any GUI).
+* If you write a client for your application, the application needs to be activated for klaus' connection before you can get access to the data via the API.
+Alternatively, just try out our code examples.
+* On the sandbox the activation process needs to be initiated by the API client, not via any GUI.
 Please refer to the "activation" section below.

-<aside class="success">We're working on providing a full features sandbox to the community and will keep you updated via the developers notes.</aside>
+<aside class="success">We're working on providing a graphical user interface to initiate the actication process with your registered service, replacing the user interface we currently have on production.
+We will keep you updated via the developers notes.</aside>

 We have separate versions of our services running on our Sandbox and Production systems, see the relevant URLs here: